 Ontario Agri-Food Innovation Alliance (OMAFRA/UofG Agreement)

-- Project duration up to one year
+- Project budget: up to $1 million

-- Project duration up to three years
+- Project length: up to 3 years

 If College-level review is required, your College will communicate its earlier internal deadlines.